- The revised second edition (ISBN 0-97005552-4-2) is in stock at online stores.

 - more details...

-teaching awards and been nominated for five others.
-He has articles published
+He has won six university teaching awards and been nominated for five others.

-as a front line teaching assistant for MBA students at MIT, and four and
+years as a front line teaching assistant for MBA students at MIT, and five years teaching undergraduate,

-worked as head of quantitative active equity research in the London
+the head of quantitative active equity research for the UK and Continental Europe in the London office of

 - more details...